 Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 5.2.E All Operate fuel, lubrication, ballast and other pumping systems and associated control systems Operation of pumping systems: Operation of bilge, ballast and cargo pumping systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate plans for and pumps out a cargo-hold or the shaft-alley bilge wells.
-The candidate performs the following actions, and describes them as they are performed: Sounds the bilge-water collecting tank to ensure it is capable of accommodating bilge water without overflowing; Lines up the bilge system to take a suction from the desired bilge well, and discharges to the bilge-water collecting tank; Primes the bilge pump if necessary; Starts the bilge pump; Monitors the bilge pocket level; Stops the bilge pump when the bilge pocket has been pumped dry; Restores the bilge system valve line back to normal; Properly fills in information in the Oil Record Book; and Takes proper action to prevent safety and pollution violations.
+The candidate performs the following actions, and describes them as they are performed: Sounds the bilge-water collecting tank to ensure it is capable of accommodating bilge water without overflowing; Lines up the bilge system to take a suction from the desired bilge well, and discharges to the bilge-water collecting tank; Primes the bilge pump if necessary; Starts the bilge pump suction and discharge pressure gauges to ensure the bilge pump has picked up suction; Monitors the bilge pocket level; Stops the bilge pump when the bilge pocket has been pumped dry; Restores the bilge system valve line back to normal; Properly fills in information in the Oil Record Book; and Takes proper action to prevent safety and pollution violations.